 Marinus Link Route

-The Acumentis Compulsory Acquisition and Compensation team, led by Craig McMillan will support the project by working with Marinus, landowners, and businesses through the acquisition of land and easements for the transmission land cables in Victoria.
+The Acumentis Compulsory Acquisition and Compensation team, led by Acumentis Managing Director & CEO Timothy Rabbitt will support the project by working with Marinus, landowners, and businesses through the acquisition of land and easements for the transmission land cables in Victoria.

-Craig McMillan, Acumentis Group Executive Director – Commercial & Advisory said, “Acumentis is thrilled to play a role in the Marinus Link project, supporting the delivery of much-needed clean energy to the national grid.
+A spokesperson for Acumentis said, “Acumentis is thrilled to play a role in the Marinus Link project, supporting the delivery of much-needed clean energy to the national grid.
 It’s such a critical project in securing energy and transitioning to net-zero by 2050.”

-“We’re pleased to have been selected to provide easement valuation and acquisition services building on our teams expertise in this space.
-We look forward to working with the Gippsland and Victorian communities and businesses to achieve positive outcomes for all,” he said.
+“We’re pleased to have been selected to provide easement valuation and acquisition services building on our team's expertise in this space.
+We look forward to working with the Gippsland and Victorian communities and businesses to achieve positive outcomes for all,” they said.

 Acumentis operates a nationwide specialist infrastructure and acquisition projects group.
 This specialist team provides valuation and land acquisition expertise to constructing authorities, government departments, corporations, and the resource industry at large.